apapanico/fenicstools/README.md

 Description
 -----------

 The fenicstools repository contains tools for the FEniCS problem solving environment.
+This fork updates fenicstools to work with FEniCS version 2017.1.0, adhere to PEP8 formatting, and work with Python 3.

 Authors
 -------